-I remember in the 70s it was all about herbal shampoo.
-You weren’t really contributing to the 70s feel unless you were using herbal shampoo and I love this ad for Herbal Essence shampoo (right).
-And the sell deserves an award for copy writing:
+Some of you may remember in the 70s it was all about herbal shampoo.
+You weren’t really contributing to the 70s feel unless you were using herbal shampoo and I love this ad for Herbal Essence shampoo (which was not all natural and still had some nasty chemicals).
+The sell deserves an award for copy writing:

 Come into the Garden of Earthly Delights.
 Where every bubble smells of mysterious green herbs and freshly picked wildflowers.
 You’ll leave with a clean of a mountain stream and the shine of the morning sun in your hair.
 And beautiful thoughts of far, faraway places in your head.

-I’m not sure if my shampoo will do quite the same thing to your thoughts but I really recommend you try it.
+I’m not sure if this shampoo will do quite the same thing to your thoughts but I really recommend you try it.